arushig100/Toad-Behavior-Predictions/README.md

 - Run the command: `pip install deepethogram`

 ### 2. Download this Github Repository (the code files).
 Download the project directory folder from Google Drive (called toad).
+- Make sure to change line 44 in the project_config.yaml file in the toad folder to contain the path to the toad folder on your computer.

 ### 3. Upload all videos (you want predictions for) to a directory on your computer.